lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 told the Lord to leave any sign He wanted, that others might know He could heal the bite of a poisonous snake; so He let my foot swell.
-I was bitten on Monday and never put my shoe on that foot for five days, yet never failed to play the organ and help in every service."lxxxix Her prayer implied not only familiarity with Mark 16:18, but also a selfless willingness to accept the risks of a severe snakebite.
+I was bitten on Monday and never put my shoe on that foot for five days, yet never failed to play the organ and help in every service." [^89] Her prayer implied not only familiarity with Mark 16:18, but also a selfless willingness to accept the risks of a severe snakebite.
 Similarly, Lucy
 A. Luttrull of Bruner, Missouri, reported being bitten by a copperhead while speaking in tongues.
-She refused medical treatment and allowed a brother and sister to anoint her with oil and pray over her.xc As with Hannah's prayer, Luttrull willfully accepted the risk associated with the bite as a sign following from her belief.xci
+She refused medical treatment and allowed a brother and sister to anoint her with oil and pray over her. [^90] As with Hannah's prayer, Luttrull willfully accepted the risk associated with the bite as a sign following from her belief. [^91]

 The slipperiness between the incidental handling of dangerous serpents and the willful courting of suffering to prove the sufferer's status as